 — Imagine your client 3-9 months after leaving the program

 — What behaviors do you prefer?
 Actually, see?

 — Imagine your client 6-12 months after leaving the program

-— What values, attitudes, status would you prefer to be the fullest extent of benefit for the client?
-Actually see?
+— What values, attitudes, and status would you prefer to be the fullest extent of benefit for the client?
+Actually, see?